15-1 long shot fatally injured in Breeders’ Cup Classic

 "Everything had been going so great," trainer Bob Baffert said before the death was announced.
 "You just don't know when it is going to happen.
 We try to keep them as safe as we can."

-A green screen was rushed onto the track to block Mongolian Groom from the view of 67,811 fans and a prime-time television audience.
+A green screen was rushed onto the track to block Mongolian Groom from the view of fans.
 He was loaded onto an equine ambulance and taken to a hospital on the backstretch.

 Mongolian Groom had three wins in 17 career starts and earnings of $579,141.
 He was coming off a victory over McKinzie in the Awesome Again Stakes on the same track in September that earned him a berth in the Classic.